Differentiable Acoustic Radiance Transfer

-\paragraph{Benchmarks} We evaluate DART with $2$ real-world datasets.
-First, we use the Hearing Anything Anywhere (HAA) dataset \cite{wang2024hearing}.
-We follow the same split as initially proposed, i.e., $12$ measurements for training.
-While the HAA dataset serves as an excellent benchmark, it also has the weakness of each scene having only one room, with a single fixed source position and orientation.
-This motivates us to complement the HAA benchmark with a more challenging Coupled Room (CR) dataset \cite{mckenzie2021acoustic}.
-The CR dataset comprises $4$ scenes.
-Each scene has two rooms, \texttt{RoomA} and \texttt{RoomB}, and $101$ receivers are positioned around the transition area from \texttt{RoomA} to \texttt{RoomB} (see Figure 3 for an example; Appendix \ref{app:supp-figures} provides visualizations of all scenes). $4$ sources are considered with different positions and orientations, $2$ in each room.
 For the CR dataset, we consider two data splits to analyze the models' behavior under different scenarios.
-In the first one, called \emph{random} split, we sample $3$ receiver positions for each source for training (hence, a total of $12$ samples).
-We sample $12$ source-receiver pairs for the validation in the same way, and the remaining samples form a test set.
+In the first one, called \emph{random} split, we sample three receiver positions for each source (hence, a total of $12$ samples) and use them for training.
+We sample another $12$ non-overlapping source-receiver pairs for validation in the same way, and the remaining samples form a test set.
 The other one, called \emph{unseen} split, tests the models under completely unseen source/receiver pairs.
-As shown in Figure \ref{fig:cr-split}, the training uses $2$ sources, each with $6$ receiver positions (again, a total of $12$ samples).
-The validation uses one different source in \texttt{RoomA} with $6$ different receivers.
+As shown in Figure \ref{fig:cr-split}, the training uses two sources, each with six receiver positions (again, a total of $12$ samples).
+The validation uses one remaining source in \texttt{RoomA} with six different receivers.
 For the testing, we use the remaining source in \texttt{RoomB} with $32$ different receivers.